MilesWilford/MangaUpdatesImprover/README.md

 ## To Install

-Visit the link provided by Crossrider at http://crossrider.com/install/59928
+Visit the link provided by Crossrider: http://crossrider.com/install/59928

-Chrome users can get it on the Chrome Web Store.
-Link will be uploaded once my publish completes.
+Chrome users can get it on the Chrome Web Store: https://chrome.google.com/webstore/detail/mangaupdates-improver/ckllegcgfalmkmpijokkehikljjejdbh

 ## To Update